No. 8 Texas A&M women beat No. 10 Kentucky 77-60

 Aaliyah Wilson scored 18 points and Ciera Johnson had 14, and N’dea Jones added 12 points and 12 rebounds to help the Aggies (11-0, 2-0 Southeastern Conference) match their best start since the 2014-15 season.

-Nixon scored A&M’s first 11 points and capped a 14-0 run early in the fourth quarter with two free throws to give the Aggies a 59-47 lead.
+Nixon, a sophomore who sat out last season after transferring from Notre Dame, scored A&M’s first 11 points and capped a 14-0 run early in the fourth quarter with two free throws to give the Aggies a 59-47 lead.
 Kentucky’s Blair Green ended the drought with a 15-foot jumper with to pull the Wildcats within 10 with 7:20 left, but that’s the closest the Wildcats (9-2, 2-1) got.

+Nixon, who is from New York City, hit her first five shots and ended 7 of 13 from the field along with all three free throws as A&M was 18 of 19 from the line.

+“I needed her at the point because of her leadership,” A&M coach Gary Blair said.
+“She’s got that New York City mentality that a turnover doesn’t bother her.”

 Rhyne Howard, the reigning SEC player of the year, had 22 points for Kentucky.
 KeKe McKinney added 12 points.